nhjschulz/flashcontainer/README.md

 #### Block Header Element

-Pargen blocks offers the generation of a header at the beginning of the block memory area.
+Pargen blocks may contain a header at the beginning of the block memory area.
 This optional header contains block identification, version and length information.
 The header supports parameter validation to verify correctness and compatibility with the using application during runtime.
 The safety example in the examples folder shows how to use the header in combination with a CRC for this purpose.

-The header data is a 16 byte long data structure with the following layout:
+The header data is a 16 byte long data structure with the following layout as a C-Language data structure:

     struct sruct_pargen_header_type
     {